 Be careful when selecting an immigration lawyer as choosing the right one can be vital to finding the best possible solution to your immigration issues.
 You should look to find a lawyer who is able to clearly and accurately list your options, is willing and able to answer all your questions, and is capable of advocating for you with any federal agencies with which you must communicate.
 Poorly handled cases can threaten your immigration status, so you need to find someone with the experience and skill to handle your case in a timely and effective manner.

-- U.S. Immigration and Customs Enforcement (ICE): ICE is responsible for enforcing federal laws governing border control, customs, trade and immigration along US borders as well as throughout the country.
+- U.S. Immigration and Customs Enforcement (ICE): responsible for enforcing federal laws governing border control, customs, trade and immigration along US borders as well as throughout the country.

-- U.S. Citizenship and Immigration Services (USCIS): USCIS is responsible for administering immigration benefits, processing applications, and granting immigration benefits.
+- U.S. Citizenship and Immigration Services (USCIS): responsible for administering immigration benefits, processing applications, and granting immigration benefits.

-- U.S. Customs and Border Protection (CBP): CBP is responsible for enforcing federal customs and immigration law at or near the US border.
+- U.S. Customs and Border Protection (CBP): responsible for enforcing federal customs and immigration law at or near the US border.